Friday, March 27, 2009

 In the end, the search remained inconclusive.
 There is no definite answer.
 But as you can guess, that was not the point.
 The point is people are much more closer to each other than they would like to believe.

 As much as we hate some people or denounce their contribution, the fact remains, our culture, tradition, art, all are product of a collective effort and that makes it so rich.
-We fight endlessly on who created this and that, overlooking the beauty of the creation the first place and how can we share it better among ourselves.
+We fight endlessly on who created this and that, overlooking the beauty of the creation in the first place and how can we share it better among ourselves.

 Now, the most interesting part (at least from my point of view).
 What really got me hooked to film, is that I have heard this tune before.
 In a Bengali song!!
 A very well-known at that.
 So now... it is my chance to claim this song...